-Nonetheless, we have proposed a better way to implement a virtual queue using existing hardware using two leaky buckets (or equivalently, two token buckets).
+Nonetheless, we have proposed a better way to implement a virtual queue using existing hardware-using two leaky buckets (or equivalently, two token buckets).
 It simply involves switching round the order of an if-else clause in a single rate three colour marker (srTCM), which is a linked pair of leaky buckets.
 Given wide availability of srTCMs in networking chipsets, this opens the possibility of widespread virtual queue deployment.

 This results in an instantaneous step function, in contrast to the smoothed gradual functions of RED and other AQM algorithms.
 Data Centre TCP (DCTCP) is an existence proof that end-system algorithms can be tailored to such a rudimentary AQM in the network.
-However, DCTCP has not been assessed with a virtual queue, which would not provide the natural packet pacing that a real queue introduces (although high speed bottlenecks hardly introduce any pacing).
-The robustness of virtual queues for elastic traffic control has been assessed via simulation [LBS05], but not with such an unsmoothed step function.
-It will also be necessary to map out a way in which virtual queues could be incrementally deployed in public networks with a mix of ECN and non-ECN transports.
+DCTCP has been evaluated with a virtual queue, but it does not provide the natural packet pacing that a real queue introduces, therefore pacing was added in the sender's network interface hardware [AKE+12].
+The robustness of virtual queues for elastic traffic control was also assessed via simulation [LBS05], but not with such an unsmoothed step function.
+It will be necessary to map out a way in which virtual queues could be incrementally deployed in public networks with a mix of ECN and non-ECN transports.